fredrik-j-lindberg/ney-log/README.md

 level | string | Log level (see section about log levels) direction | string *or* undefined | undefined when using the regular "log" object but is automatically set if you use the "logInbound" or "logOutbound" objects instead.
-Useful for being able to tell which logs that relate to the pipe in to the internal code, and which relate to the pipe between internal code and external calls. message | string | The message passed to the log method. logDetails | object *or* undefined | Object passed to log method containing useful context to the specific log entry. error | object *or* undefined | Error timestamp | string | Timestamp of log in format: ``hh:mm:ss.sss`` requestContext | object | If you use the package [@neylion/request-context](https://github.com/Neylion/ney-request-context), useful request context is available on this object.
+Useful for being able to tell which logs that relate to the pipe in to the internal code, and which relate to the pipe between internal code and external calls. message | string | The message passed to the log method. logDetails | object | Object passed to log method containing useful context to the specific log entry null (guarded to make sure it always returns empty object even if it is omitted in log). error | object *or* undefined | Error timestamp | string | Timestamp of log in format: ``hh:mm:ss.sss`` requestContext | object | If you use the package [@neylion/request-context](https://github.com/Neylion/ney-request-context), useful request context is available on this object.
 See the following table for more details on this object.

-### RequestContext properties
+### requestContext properties
 Property | Type | Explanation
 ---------|------|------------
 msSinceStart | number *or* undefined | Milliseconds since request start.